ruanpereira/Arch_EXP/README.md

 It is a dynamic window manager, so i don't necessally need to be only on the keyboard, but i can.
 Also, it seems pretty af.

+A smart and good way to solve a problem in i3, the display resolution and external HDMI recognition problem, is to install arandropen it, configure, and save the configuration.
+Inside the file saved, it will have the configuration of the xrandr you want!
+So, ignore the /bin/sh part, and paste that command in your i3 config.